 Heartworm disease can have serious effects on cats and dogs.
 Symptoms may result in heart failure, severe lung disease, damage to organs and even death.
-Here, our the Pacific Northwest vets explain why prevention is critical.
+Here, our Everett vets explain why prevention is critical.

 What is heartworm disease?

 Heartworm disease is spread through mosquito bites and primarily caused by the parasitic worm dirogilaria immitis.

 Our beloved pets can become definitive hosts and harbor these parasites that then mature into adults, mate and produce offspring.
 This serious condition is referred to as heartworm disease since the worms live in the heart, lungs and blood vessels of an infected pet.

 What are the symptoms of heartworm disease?

 Usually, symptoms of heartworm disease will only become visible once the condition has advanced.
 Common symptoms include fatigue, difficulty breathing, coughing, weight loss and swollen abdomen.